mchow01/mchow01.github.io/_posts/2023-11-11-password-cracking.md

 * (SHA-512) carebear:4n7id370n47in6 => 35 students cracked this
 * (SHA-512) cozybear:eminem123 => 100 students cracked this

 The passwords barneybear, bluebear, and mamabear were randomly generated; all other passwords were taken from wordlists, namely from [Daniel Miessler's SecLists](https://github.com/danielmiessler/SecLists).
-UPDATE: I forgot that I made the password for yogibear from someone's LinkedIn account 😂.
+UPDATE: I forgot that I made the password for yogibear --it's this semester's troll password 😂.

 To earn all 10 / 10 points for the lab, students had to crack 8 or more passwords.
 The final distribution: